 The music stage was set up on 3rd Street and I joined an appreciative group of music lovers to enjoy local artist Jessica Malone during her set.

 Crossing the street and heading back towards the Capitol Building I stopped by a number of booths and displays, chatting from time to time with those manning the booths.

 I also joined a line in front of the Golden 1 Credit Union Cardholder Lounge and enjoyed a free lunch!
 Entry required showing my Golden 1 credit card at the entrance.
 Once inside I helped myself to a croissant chicken sandwich, pasta salad, a cookie and a bottle of water.

 After stopping at several other booths afterwards, I had finished the circuit and decided to call it a day.
 I had enjoyed several hours of people watching, free food samples, musical entertainment, and a free lunch in addition to collecting assorted “swag”.
-My swag included a large poster/map of Sacramento neighborhoods courtesy of Inside Sacramento Publications, a variety of sturdy bags I will use for grocery shopping, and a $5 coupon from Safeway.
+My swag included a large poster/map of Sacramento neighborhoods courtesy of Inside Sacramento Publications, a variety of sturdy reusable bags for grocery shopping, and a $5 coupon from Safeway.

-All in all it was a fun way to spend part of day!
+All in all, it was a fun way to spend part of day!

 Comments on the Sacramento Farm-to-Fork Festival?

-Subscribe to SacramentoRevealed.com to receive the weekly newsletter direct to your inbox!
+Subscribe to SacramentoRevealed.com to receive the new and updated blog post newsletter direct to your inbox!
 Comments are welcome.